digitalrebar/doc/development/ui/role.rst

                 user: the_user
                 password: the_password

-21. If the information looks correct in the model commit the Deployment in the UI.
-While the parent node is executing parent roles like installing the operating system etc, you can take a look at the read-only node role view by clicking the grey circle icon (indicating blocked state) at the intersection of the node and role.
+21. If the information looks correct in the model commit of the Deployment UI.
+While the parent node is executing, such as installing the operating system etc, you can take a look at the read-only node role view by clicking the grey circle icon (indicating blocked state) at the intersection of the node and role.
     This will take you to the read-only node role view.
 Validate the fields and data correct.
-22. When the Deployment is finished and active the last step is to verify the settings set in the UI actually made it to the target node and configured the service correctly.
+22. When the Deployment is finished and active, the last step is to verify the settings in the UI actually made it to the target node and configured the service correctly.
 The validation steps will be different for each role.
 For the Messaging Server role the following should be verified: